Who I Am

 Before moving here, we visited six summers and were blown away by the natural beauty, the genuine friendliness of the community, and the peaceful magic of this place.
 It would’ve been seven except that at one point we asked ourselves whether we should go to Orcas Island again or have another child that summer.
 Flippantly silly-sounding, isn’t it?
 We chose the latter.

 We made the leap and moved here in 2012.
 When we moved, I decided that since I was able to be a stay-at-home mom, I would put aside my love of photography and writing in order to be a very present, undistracted mom so that I could soak up every minute of fleeting childhood and never regret missing any of it.
 Then several years ago, my husband said, “Edee, you would be the perfect person to have a blog.”
 I would?
-I don’t check my email or our answering machine enough to stay current with my own life.
-We didn’t even have cell phones or caller ID, so a blog felt like quite a leap into social media.
+I didn’t check my email or our answering machine enough to stay current with my own life at the time.
+We didn’t even have cell phones then, so a blog felt like quite a leap into social media.

 My first response was, “You know, I don’t go on Facebook or Instagram much.
 And I don’t read other people’s blogs.
-If I start writing, I’m not going to be very current with what other people are doing, and I don’t really want to be.”
+If I start writing, I’m not going to be very current with what other people are doing, and I don’t know that I want to be.”

 “You don’t have to be,” he said.
 “Just because you like to write doesn’t mean you have to keep up with what other people are doing and writing.
 You don’t have to write for anyone but yourself.”